How to make the most of your day out to Edinburgh, Scotland’s capital city.

 Abandon the car for Edinburgh. opt for the train, tram, bus or your feet.
 Less stress.
 There are regular trains from Dunblane, 4 miles from Doune Bed and Breakfast.

 Edinburgh Royal Mile

-The video below generously shares 20 things to do on the Edinburgh Royal Mile.
-You can, I have, spend a whole day here.
+You can, I have, spend a whole day here on the Edinburgh Royal Mile.
 It’s best avoided in August when the Edinburgh Fling is on, as it’s awfully busy.
 Mind you, the on-street performance and jam-packed itinerary of drama, music and dance makes Edinburgh a mecca for culture in late summer.

 Top 5 free things to do in Edinburgh

 The Royal Botanical Gardens is often overlooked – but offers a haven of peace and a wealth of diverse flora.

 The Scottish Parliament where policies and politics are fiercely debated is at the bottom of the Royal Mile neighbouring Holyrood Palace and Dynamic Earth.

 The National Museum of Scotland is an inspired way to share time with loved ones.
 There’s interactive learning for little kids and plenty to learn and enjoy for everyone.